9 Things Happy Cats Do That Most Owners Don't Recognize

 Cats have a reputation for being aloof.
 But behaviorists say cats communicate affection constantly — in a language most owners simply haven't learned to read.

 If you share your home with a cat, you've probably wondered at some point: does my cat actually like me?
 They don't wag their tail.
 They don't bound to the door when you come home.
-Sometimes they actively walk away from you.
+They don't look at you with the unabashed adoration of a golden retriever.
+Sometimes they walk directly away from you when you try to pet them.

 1. Slow Blinking at You